bsmith89/midas2-wiki/Home.md

 ## MIDASDB Directory Layout

-To meet the challenge of increased number of available genome sequences, MIDAS 2.0 implemented a new database infrastructure, geared to run on [AWS Batch](https://aws.amazon.com/batch/) and [S3](https://aws.amazon.com/s3/), to achieve [elastic scaling](https://github.com/czbiohub/pairani/wiki) for
+To meet the challenge of increased number of available genome sequences, MIDAS2 implemented a new database infrastructure, geared to run on [AWS Batch](https://aws.amazon.com/batch/) and [S3](https://aws.amazon.com/s3/), to achieve [elastic scaling](https://github.com/czbiohub/pairani/wiki) for